Archive for June, 2012

 Planning an office?
 Here’s something you probably forgot about: No matter how digitally advanced your company is, chances are, you probably still have some physical files.
 And having physical files means that you need an actual place to store them.

 Your best bet is to shop for used file cabinets, which are obviously cheaper than brand-new, but pretty much indistinguishable from something you’d buy right from the factory.
-(Especially if you buy them from us.
+(Especially if you .
 Ahem.)

 Here are five tips for getting a great deal on used file cabinets.